rs-delve/rs-delve.github.io/_reports/2020-10-01-covid19-vaccination-report.md

 expressing the SARS-CoV-2 spike protein and (2) the self-amplifying RNA (saRNA) vaccine formulated in lipid nanoparticles (LNPs).
-The ChAdOx1 vaccine developed by the University of Oxford and commercialised in collaboration with AstraZeneca is currently in phase 3 clinical trials [^29].
-The saRNA vaccine is developed by Imperial College London and is in phase 1 clinical trials
+The ChAdOx1 vaccine developed by the University of Oxford and commercialised in collaboration with AstraZeneca is currently in phase 3 clinical trials.[^29] The saRNA vaccine is developed by Imperial College London and is in phase 1 clinical trials.[^29]
-[^29].

-Besides these two UK-based candidate vaccines, the UK Government also agreed to acquire vaccines from an additional four suppliers from abroad [^95], some of which are planned to be manufactured in the UK, as listed in **Table 1** below.
+Besides these two UK-based candidate vaccines, the UK Government also agreed to acquire vaccines from an additional four suppliers from abroad,[^95] some of which are planned to be manufactured in the UK, as listed in **Table 1** below.
 Thus, in total, the UK Government is planning to source four different vaccine types, from seven different suppliers